A Stop at Willoughby: Plot

-Gart Williams is a 20th-century New York City advertising executive who has grown exasperated with his career.
-His overbearing boss, Oliver Misrell, angered by the loss of a major account, lectures him about giving the "push-push-push" until Williams insults him.
-Unable to sleep properly at home, he drifts off for a short nap on the train during his daily commute through the November snow.
+Twentieth-century advertising executive Gart Williams is exasperated with his career.
+His overbearing boss lectures him about the "push-push-push" nature of the business.
+Williams dozes off on the train during his daily commute.

-He wakes to find the train stopped and that he is now in a 19th-century railway car, deserted except for himself.
-The sun is bright outside, and as he looks out the window, he discovers that the train is in a town called Willoughby.
-He eventually learns that it is July 1888.
+He wakes to find he is now alone in a stationary 19th-century railway car on a bright summer day instead of a snowy November evening.
+Looking out the window, he discovers that the train is in a town called Willoughby, and it is July 1888.
 He learns that this is a "peaceful, restful town, where a man can slow down to a walk and live his life full measure."
-Being jerked awake into the real world, he asks the railroad conductor if he has ever heard of Willoughby, but the conductor replies, "Not on this run...no Willoughby on the line."
+Jerked awake into the real world, he asks the conductor about Willoughby; the conductor replies that there has never been such a station.

-That night, he has an argument with his shrewish wife Jane, who makes him see that he is only a money machine to her.
-He tells her about his dream and about Willoughby, only to have her ridicule him as being "born too late", declaring it her "miserable tragic error" to have married a man "whose big dream in life is to be Huckleberry Finn."
+At home he drinks and explains to his wife that he has come to a breaking point with his career and life.
+She stops him and asks if he has wrecked his career.
+He tells her about his dream of Willoughby but she bemoans her "miserable tragic error" to have married such a man.

-The next week, Williams again dozes off on the train and returns to Willoughby, where everything is the same as before.
+Williams again dozes off on the train and returns to Willoughby.
 As he is about to get off the train carrying his briefcase, the train begins to roll, returning him to the present.
-Williams promises himself to get off at Willoughby next time.
+He promises himself to get off at Willoughby next time.

-Experiencing a breakdown at work, he calls his wife, who abandons him in his time of need.
-On his way home, he once again falls asleep to find himself in Willoughby.
-This time, as the conductor warmly beckons him to the door, Williams intentionally leaves his briefcase on the train.
-Getting off the train, he is greeted by name by various inhabitants who welcome him while he tells them he's glad to be there and plans to stay and join their idyllic life.
+Experiencing a breakdown at work he calls his wife for help, but she dismisses him as hysterical.
+He again dozes on the train and finds himself in Willoughby.
+As the conductor warmly beckons him, Williams intentionally leaves his briefcase as he disembarks.
+The inhabitants welcome him by name and he tells them he is glad to be there and will join their idyllic life.

 The swinging pendulum of the station clock fades into the swinging lantern of a railroad engineer, standing over Williams' body.
-The 1960 conductor explains to the engineer that Williams "shouted something about Willoughby", before jumping off the train and being killed instantly.
-Williams' body is loaded into a hearse.
-The back door of the hearse closes to reveal the name of the funeral home: Willoughby & Son.
+The 20th-century conductor explains that Williams "shouted something about Willoughby", before jumping from the train to his death.
+Williams' body is loaded onto a hearse, the back door of which closes to reveal the name of the funeral home: Willoughby & Son.